 We will use the values of these inputs as the Weight and Offset of the our throttle, therefore I name these inputs TWgt (Throttle Weight) and TOfs (Throttle Offset) respectively.

-It might sound a bit confusing now, no worries, just keep following what I did here, it really doesn’t matter what you call them as long as you know which is which.
+It might sound a bit confusing now, no worries, just keep following what I am doing here, it doesn’t matter what you call them as long as you know which is which.

 You should end up with 2 new inputs like this.